Proportionally Representative Clustering: Related Work

 \citet{CFLM19a} proposed the concept of \emph{proportional fairness} {(PF)} for the discrete setting, which is based on the entitlement of groups of agents of large enough size.
 They reasoned that {PF} is a desirable fairness concept but it is not guaranteed to be achievable for every instance.
 On the other hand, they showed that outcomes satisfying reasonable approximations of {PF} are guaranteed to exist and can be computed in polynomial time via the `Greedy Capture' algorithm.

 \citet{MiSh20a} {analyzed the} proportional fairness {axiom} in the unconstrained setting and presented similar results {to those obtained by \citet{CFLM19a}}.
+They showed that the natural adaptation of the Greedy Capture algorithm finds a 2-approximation to PF in Euclidean space, but cannot be computed in polynomial time unless P=NP.
+However, they give a $(2+\epsilon)$-PF polynomial time approximation algorithm for Euclidean space.
+As this algorithm uses a PTAS from computational geometry which applies only to Euclidean spaces, it does not easily extend to general metric spaces.
+In this work, we give the first known polynomial time approximation algorithm for proportional fairness in general metric spaces.

-They showed that the natural adaptation of the Greedy Capture algorithm finds an approximately PF outcome.
-On the other hand, they showed that checking whether a PF outcome exists is NP-hard and that the clustering returned by the `greedy capture' algorithm cannot be computed in polynomial time unless P = NP. \citet{LLS+21a} consider the same discrete clustering setting as \citet{CFLM19a} and propose a stronger version of proportional fairness called \emph{core fairness.} {They} present results on lower and upper approximation bounds for various restrictions of the discrete setting. {Because} core fairness is stronger than proportional fairness, the negative existence results of \citet{CFLM19a} also hold for core fairness.
+\citet{LLS+21a} consider the same discrete clustering setting as \citet{CFLM19a} and propose a stronger version of proportional fairness called \emph{core fairness.} {They} present results on lower and upper approximation bounds for various restrictions of the discrete setting.

 \citet{JKL20a} consider the discrete clustering problem in which the set of agents and candidate centers coincide.
 For {this} setting, they propose a fairness concept that has a similar goal as that of \citet{CFLM19a}.
-In subsequent work, it has been referred to as \emph{individual fairness}~\citep{VaYa21a,ChNe21a}. {Individual fairness} requires that, for each agent $i$, there {is} a selected center that is at most $r(i)$ from $i$, where $r(i)$ is the smallest radius around $i$ that includes $n/k$ agents.
-As {is} the case {for} proportional fairness, only a constant-factor approximation can be achieved for two or more dimensions.
+In subsequent work, it has been referred to as \emph{individual fairness}~\citep{VaYa21a,ChNe21a}. {Individual fairness} requires that, for each agent $i$, there {is} a selected center that is at most $r(i)$ from $i$, where $r(i)$ is the smallest radius around $i$ that includes $\ceil{n/k}$ agents.